JonyEpsilon/gorilla-repl.org/start.md

 steals `ctrl+space` for its own use, [somewhat controversially](https://bugzilla.mozilla.org/show_bug.cgi?id=435164).
 You can instead use `ctrl+g ctrl+a` if you're using Firefox.

+Note that you can auto-indent code in the editor by selecting it and hitting shift-tab.
+This can be a nice way to spot syntax errors :-)

 ### Making notes

 So far we've used Gorilla as a fancy REPL, but we can also think of it as a tool for making documents, which we call